 Key Combination Function

 FN + F1 Enters "Lock computer mode".

 To restore your desktop, you need to log on again.

 FN + F2 Switches between the power plans.

 FN + F3 Switches the system to Sleep Mode.

 FN + F4 Switches the system to Hibernation Mode.

 FN + F5 Changes the active display device.

 To use a simultaneous mode, you must set the resolution of the internal display panel to match the resolution of the external display device.

 FN + F6 Decreases the brightness of the display panel in individual steps.

 FN + F7 Increases the brightness of the display panel in individual steps.

 FN + F8 Turns the Airplane mode on or off.

 FN + F9 Enables or disables the Touch Pad.

+FN + F10 Turns on Arrow Mode.

+Key Combination Function FN + F11 Turns on Numeric Mode.
+FN + F12 Locks the cursor on a specific line.
 FN + ESC Turns the sound on or off.
 FN + 1 Reduces the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + 2 Enlarges the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + 3 Decreases the volume of the computer.
 FN + 4 Increases the volume of the computer.
 FN + 5 Switches between available cooling methods for the current power plan.
 This function is supported with some models.
 FN + Space Changes the display resolution.

-Key Combination Function FN + Z (🚞) Toggles the mode of the keyboard backlight between Timer , On , and Off .
-To set up the brightness, click System Settings under TOSHIBA group in the Apps view.
-Click Keyboard tab, and select a level under Keyboard Backlight Brightness Control .
+FN + Z (🚞) Toggles the mode of the keyboard backlight between Timer , On , and Off .
+To set up the brightness, click Start -> All Programs -> TOSHIBA -> Tools & Utilities -> HWSetup.
+Click Keyboard tab, and select a level under Keyboard Backlight Brightness Control.
 To set up the timer, launch the BIOS setup utility, select Power Management -> Keyboard Backlight Control Mode, and select TIMER.
 Adjust the timer under Backlight Lighting Time.
 This function is supported with some models.